nvnlatur9/AWS/README.md

-# AWS
+# AZURE
-Contains the learning journey of AWS and it's services.
+Contains the learning journey of AZURE and it's services.